OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Event-SSO-NAA/README.md

 ## Debugging steps

-To debug this sample, follow the instructions in [Debug your event-based or spam-reporting Outlook add-in](https://learn.microsoft.com/office/dev/add-ins/outlook/debug-autolaunch)
+To debug this sample, follow the instructions in [Debug your event-based or spam-reporting Outlook add-in](https://learn.microsoft.com/office/dev/add-ins/outlook/debug-autolaunch).
+All `console.log` statements from the event code appear in the [runtime log](https://learn.microsoft.com/office/dev/add-ins/testing/runtime-logging).

 ## Key parts of this sample